Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Andy Philipson about 1 month ago
+Andy Philipson 3 months ago

 This is an absolutely ridiculous action by the City Council.
 The Council does nothing to provide services to homeless folks - there are not enough beds in inpatient treatment facilities, and other centers require backbreaking physical labor, in this Fresno summer heat, to justify continued space in a bed.
 Our courts are already overburdened by the DA's zeal in overprosecuting criminal cases to the point that every single day people are released from jail based only on the fact that the jail is overcrowding.
 The jail is in ruins, people are beaten and die in jail at a constant rate.
 This is such a terrible way to deal with the fact that housing in Fresno has skyrocketed and there has been no effort from the City Council to provide support for those at the bottom end.
 Every single person on this Council is far closer to resembling our homeless peers in Fresno than the millionaire and billionaire politicians who sponsor these inhumane resolutions, yet the Council acts as though people unable to afford housing are not members of our community.
 This effort is misguided, inhumane, and evil.
 I strongly oppose.